elunna/nerfhack-changelog/README.md

 * All other properties on the item should be copied exactly as is.
 This enables fun tricks like cloning a +13 fixed crysknife, or that blessed figurine of an Archon you've been holding onto.
 * When confused, the scroll clones the player.
 The resulting clone will have no inventory.
 A blessed scroll creates a tame clone, an uncursed scroll makes a peaceful clone, and a cursed scroll makes a hostile clone.
 An interesting side-effect of this is that cloning yourself reduces your current HP by half.
 * If confused and the scroll is blessed, you can also clone yourself to create a powerful tame pet if you currently hold a strong polyform (ie: master mind flayer, purple worm, etc)
-* Scrolls of cloning cannot be created from polypiling
+* Scrolls of cloning cannot be created from polypiling nor written.

 **Here are the updated features from SpliceHack:**